vonglasow/atoum-documentation/source/en/cookbooks/framework.inc.rst

 Use with Symfony 2
 ==============================

-Si vous souhaitez utiliser atoum au sein de vos projets Symfony, vous pouvez installer le Bundle `AtoumBundle <https://github.com/atoum/AtoumBundle>`_.
+If you want to use atoum within your Symfony projects, you can install the Bundle `AtoumBundle <https://github.com/atoum/AtoumBundle>`_.

-Si vous souhaitez installer et configurer atoum manuellement, voici comment faire.
+If you want to install and configure atoum manually, here's how to do it.

-Étape 1: installation d'atoum
+Step 1: installation of atoum
 -----------------------------------------------------

-Si vous utilisez Symfony 2.0, `téléchargez l'archive PHAR <archive-phar>`_ et placez-la dans le répertoire vendor qui est à la racine de votre projet.
+If you use Symfony 2.0, `download the PHAR <archive-phar>`_ and place it in the vendor directory which is at the root of your project.

-Si vous utilisez Symfony 2.1+, `ajoutez atoum dans votre fichier composer.json <installation-par-composer>`_.
+If you use Symfony 2.1+, `add atoum in your composer.json <installation-par-composer>`_.

-Étape 2: création de la classe de test
+Step 2: create the test class
 -----------------------------------------------------

-Imaginons que nous voulions tester cet Entity:
+Imagine that we wanted to test this Entity:

 .. code-block:: php